 America’s Nurses — the Pillars of Healthcare

-My physician-dad was a strong advocate for nurses.
-I know he much admired the profession and knew they were on the front lines of medical care in America.
+My physician-dad was a terrific advocate for nurses.
+I know how much admired the profession and knew their true value in their caring for others.

 Dad frequently referred to nurses as the true backbone of the American healthcare system.
 “Hospitals all over the country would fall to pieces without good nurses,” dad told me.
 “They run things.”